 Dr Peter Byrne, chair of the college's education committee, said: "I have worked in general and psychiatric hospitals for over 20 years, and there is no greater demonstration of the hidden prejudice against people with mental illness than the bedside lockers.
 In psychiatric units, there is barely a card or any other reminder that the outside world cares.
 People often don't know what to do or say when a friend or relative is ill with a mental health problem - so they end up doing nothing."

-So the message this mental health awareness week is simple.
+So the message is simple.
 Demonstrating our empathy and support to those affected is important and appreciated.
 It's time to open up about mental health, start the conversations and lose the stigma.